tidle/PyLoopover/README.md

 Before you have played 5 games, it says N/A.
 - **Average of 10** -- This shows your average time over the last 10 games.
 It is purple.
 Before you have played 10 games, it says N/A.
+#### History and Help Area
+This is an area to the right of the board.
+It shows all of the keys, and what they do, as well as showing all of your recent times.
+These times are shown with the most recent at the top.
 ## Running
 ### Linux
 1. Make sure you have python **3** installed